Find your home and train to become a driving instructor in Stockton-On-Tees in as little as 8 weeks here at Pass N Go.

 - All our lessons are 2 hours long and it’s our job is to keep you busy

 - Take advantage of a permanent career move with no threats of redundancy

 - There are thousands of people learning to drive every year to keep you in work

-When you train to become a driving instructor with us, you’ll also receive the added peace of mind that we’ll provide you with all the skills, set up, advice and support necessary to achieve your qualification.
-Even better news is that we can have your driving instructor training in Stockton-On-Tees completed very quickly with one of our fast track courses.
+When training to become a driving instructor, you’ll receive peace of mind that we will provide you with all the skills, set up and support necessary to achieve your qualification.
+We can also have your driving instructor training in Stockton-On-Tees completed very quickly when you choose one of our fast track training courses.

-On top of this, as we have a vested interest in each one of our driving instructors.
-Therefore, we will give you the best training possible with the aim to help you succeed as a driving instructor.
+On top of all of the above, we have a vested interest in our driving instructor trainees.
+Therefore, this ensures we will give you the best training possible in order to help you succeed at being a driving instructor.

-Please also note that it is a requirement to have passed three Driving and Vehicle Standards Agency (DVSA) tests in order to become a qualified driving instructor.
+It is a requirement that you have passed three Driving and Vehicle Standards Agency tests consisting of a theory test, driving test and instructional test in order to become a driving instructor.

-If you’re already qualified you can join Pass ‘N’ Go as a franchisee driving instructor in Stockton-On-Tees now.
+If you’re already a qualified instructor you can join Pass N Go right now as a franchisee driving instructor in Stockton-On-Tees.